Shop injury claims help people who suffer injuries in stores due to unsafe conditions such as wet floors, damaged shelves, or poor maintenance.

 - Barriers in aisles or walkways

-- Visibility hazards due to inadequate lighting
+- Visibility hazards caused by poor lighting

 - Poor signage while cleaning or performing maintenance